 … You must go outside to enjoy nature.

-… You must Facetime with your Aunt Phyllis.
+… Yes, you have to Facetime with your Aunt Phyllis.

 … You must participate in a public family outing.

 2. Change the wifi password.
 Or, alternately, change the parental controls for your kids’ favorite websites (think social media!)
-Hold the password hostage until homework is proven to be done.
+After that, hold the password hostage until homework is proven to be done.